Karen Carter Peterson

 Karen Carter Peterson (born November 1, 1969) is an American lawyer and former politician who served as a member of the Louisiana State House from 1999 to 2010, then as the state senator from the 5th district until her resignation in 2022.
 She also served as the chair of the Louisiana Democratic Party from 2012 to 2020, becoming the first female chair of the state party.

-In 2008, Peterson became as Democratic National Committeewoman for Louisiana.
+In 2008, Peterson became a Democratic National Committeewoman for Louisiana.
 In 2017, Peterson was elected vice chair of civic engagement and voter participation for the Democratic National Committee.

 In April 2022, Peterson resigned from the Louisiana Senate, citing mental health issues and a gambling addiction.
 Later that year, she pled guilty to wire fraud charges and admitted to spending money from the state party and her campaign fund on gambling expenses.

 In 2023, she was sentenced to 22 months in prison.

 Early life and education

 Peterson was born and raised in New Orleans, the daughter of Ken and Gwen Carter.
 Her father was the first African American to become a tax assessor in New Orleans.
 Peterson graduated from Mercy Academy and in 1991 received a Bachelor of Arts degree in international business and marketing from Howard University in Washington, D.C.
 Peterson then returned to New Orleans to earn a Juris Doctor from Tulane University Law School in 1995.